jju/stubbl/teams/ravenouseagles.md

 ### Fans

-Fans of the Ravenous Eagles glory in their championship titles and especially love getting in the faces of fans of the Glorious Hounds[[glorioushounds]].
-Their loyalty has been fleeting since the GCVII
+Fans of the Ravenous Eagles glory in their championship titles and especially love getting in the faces of fans of the [Glorious Hounds](glorioushounds).
+Their loyalty has been fleeting since the GCVII championship though.

 ### Famous Games